Planet-Caravan-Studios/Planet-Caravan-Simple-Blog/README.md

 * http://localhost:3000/ - Index/Home
 * http://localhost:3000/posts - Blog posts directory
 * http://localhost:3000/posts/master-post - Post master template
+* http://localhost:3000/events - This is a clone of the blog pages and functionality, and can be renamed to whatever you need, or just ignored/removed.

 ### Assets Checklist ###